-While we can never predict the future with confidence, we certainly hope to outperform our benchmarks over the long term, after adjusting for costs.
+While we can never predict the future with confidence, we would certainly hope to out-perform our benchmarks after adjusting for costs.

-However, reflecting the fact that our benchmarks exclude plan administration and advice costs, while our results are always shown net of these, if we manage to get net results in line with the benchmark, we feel this is an excellent outcome.
+However, reflecting the fact that our benchmarks exclude plan administration and advice costs, while our results are always shown net of these, if we manage to get net results in line with the benchmark, we feel this is a very decent outcome.
 This is because it means we are outperforming the average, as measured by our benchmarks, by enough to fully cover our own advice fees and third-party administrator charges and expenses.